Vilos92/media-controls.nvim/README.md

 - `:MediaControlPlayback` - Get the current playback of the media player.
   - Returns the track, artist, and elapsed percentage of the current track.
 - `:MediaControlElapsedPct` - Get the elapsed percentage of the current track.
+- `:MediaControlIsPlaying` - Check if the media player is currently playing.
+  - Returns `1` if playing, `0` if paused.

 ### Controls